Are You Missing out on the Massive Revenue Potential of China’s Singles Day?

-As Singles Day grew in popularity, Chinese marketplace giant Alibaba capitalized on the day’s potential by trademarking the name and turning it into an online discount shopping event.
-In eight years, the number of sellers has expanded from an initial 27 marketplace merchants to more than 14,000 international sellers on Tmall, Alibaba’s online retail platform.
+As Singles Day grew in popularity, Alibaba capitalized on the day’s potential by trademarking the name and turning it into an online discount shopping event.
+What started in 2009 with just 27 participating marketplace merchants has exploded to thousands of sellers promoting items across a vast range of categories.

 Why Should I Participate in Singles Day?

-- China is the world’s largest e-commerce market, with sales approaching $1.13 trillion.
-That’s half of all e-commerce sales worldwide.
+- China is by far the world’s largest e-commerce market, with annual sales approaching $1.53 trillion.

 - Singles Day shoppers have proven to be big spenders who tend toward high-end purchases — particularly in categories such as apparel, beauty, electronics and home goods.

-- Chinese shoppers have long shown an affinity for US products, as evidenced by the fact that Apple, Adidas, Nike and Siemens were among last year’s top sellers.
+- Chinese shoppers have long shown an affinity for US products, as evidenced by the fact that Apple, Estée Lauder and Nike were among last year’s top sellers.

 How Do I Capitalize on Singles Day?